Importance of GAP Analysis in ERP Implementation | Steps to be followed to perform effective GAP Analysis

-In short, the objective should give an insight into the organization’s expectation or plan that need to be achieved in the long run.
+In short, the aim should give an insight into the organization’s expectation or plan that need to be achieved in the long run.

 3. Planning the next steps

-Here, the optimization of business processes takes place and thereby determination of missing elements and the action plan.
-At this point, organizations need to analyze various ERP’s and conclude which one is most suitable for them.
+Here, the optimization of business processes takes place, and the determination of missing elements and the action plan.
+Organizations need to analyze various ERPs and conclude which one is most suitable for them.
 Management should dedicate ample time to determine the most suitable ERP and then the vendor or provider.
 Also, the management should be confident that the ERP provider is aware of Steps 1 & 2 before stepping into the investment.

 Important GAPs that need to be addressed

-The three steps mentioned above will identify the pain areas and in which all aspects the new ERP System need improvements, in order to streamline the entire business process.
+The three steps mentioned above will identify the pain areas in which all aspects of the new ERP System need improvements, in order to streamline the entire business process.

 1. Missing Functions or Key Features

-Keeping this in mind, a thorough analysis of the functionalities is essential, and the provision of Change Request or Addition of Features policy needs to be well defined with the ERP Provider before you start the implementation process itself.
+Keeping this in mind, a thorough analysis of the functionalities is essential, and the provision of the Change Request or Addition of Features policy needs to be well-defined with the ERP Provider before you start the implementation process itself.